 Rings and time

 Two bytes.
 In the side of the timer, it increases 1 at every 1/100 of second, until reaching the maximum value of 8C9Fh, that is equal to 9:59:99.
-The timer is present even in the map scene, Sonic Factory and Chao's Playground, but with the difference to a normal act that it's invisible and death is disabled.
+The timer is present even in the Zone Map, Sonic Factory and Chao's Playground, but with the difference to a normal Act that it's invisible and death is disabled.
 In the time until going into "wait state", it decreases instead of increasing.
 When it reaches zero, the character enters into "waiting" animation.

 Just a single byte.
 Sonic=00, Cream=01, Tails=02, Knuckles=03 and Amy=04.
-The same order from SA2.
+The same order from Sonic Advance 2.
 Changing its value will give the result instantly.
-If you put the same char as main and partner then you're going to have problems using tag action, mostly the game will lock up, with exception of Cream & Cream and Sonic & Sonic.
-The lock up is due to the fact that a character hasn't a programmed state that is supposed to be used when performing a tag action with himself/herself.
+If the player makes both the main character and partner the same, then they are going to have problems using Tag Actions, in most cases the game will lock up, with the exception of Cream & Cream and Sonic & Sonic.
+The lock up is due to the fact that a character does not have a programmed state that is supposed to be used when performing a Tag Action with himself/herself.

 Character & sprite state